gondkar-saish/Role-Based-Authorisation-System/README.md

-# Role-Based Authorisation System
+# Role-Based Authorization System

-A Spring Boot backend project that implements user authentication and role-based authorisation using Spring Security and JWT.
+A Spring Boot backend project that implements **authentication** and **role-based authorization** using **Spring Security**, **JWT**, and **MySQL**.

-This project allows users to register, login, receive a JWT token, and access APIs based on their assigned role such as `ADMIN` or `USER`.
+This project allows users to register, login, receive a JWT token, and access protected APIs based on their assigned role such as `USER`, `ADMIN`, or `MANAGER`.

+---

+## Project Overview

+The main goal of this project is to understand how backend security works in a real Spring Boot application.

+Instead of allowing every user to access every API, this project checks:

+- Who the user is
+- Whether the user has a valid JWT token
+- What role the user has
+- Whether that role is allowed to access the requested API

 ---